What are Zapier Searches?

 Required Input Parameters

-- client_uuid (string, required): The UUID of the user whose score you want to retrieve
+- client_uuid (string, required): The user context UUID that uniquely identifies the user in Opigno Enterprise (equivalent to

 Returned Data